In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Source: Cristian De Nardo

-AD TIP #2: Don’t just go with one type of ad – Try different approaches, hooks, images, etc…
+Don’t just stick to one type of ad—try different approaches, hooks, images, and more.

-You can never know what works; you can only guess.
-And that’s why you must create multiple variations of your ad and run A/B testing with them.
+You can’t predict what will work; you can only guess.
+That’s why it’s essential to create multiple variations of your ad and run A/B tests to see which ones perform best (LeadsHook allows serverside split testing).

 Source: Optimizely